 Once you graduate high school, follow MCC application procedures as a new college student, as if you've never attended MCC.

 - High School Counselor Information

-- Please be aware that some classes offered at MCC are designed as eight-week courses.
+- Be aware that some classes offered at MCC are designed as eight-week courses.

 - Awarding dual credit (high school along with college) is determined on the high school level.
 Procedures for this process should be designed by each high school.